Price and Affordability

 Avg Debt at Graduation

-The average amount of debt our students have when they graduate is about $23,600—less than the amounts we often hear in the news.
+Of the 43% of students who borrow federal loans, the average amount of debt our students have when they graduate is about $21,112—less than the amounts we often hear in the news.

-Due to the early success of our alumni, 72% of graduates are paying down their loans after graduation—much higher than the national average of just 47%.
+Due to the early success of our alumni, only 1.9% of DU students fail to repay ("default" on) their federal loans—much lower than the national average of 7.3%.